g5qinyix/CSC309project/README.md

 - Login and User Authentication:

   After the user signs up, his/her username and password are stored in a database.
 When he/she attempts to login, the inputted authentication details are checked with that in the database.
+We also have a further authentication feature via logging in with Facebook and Google Accounts.

 - User Profile (Coach/Mentor and Student/Mentee):
   When the user profile is loaded, we retrieve the user data from the database.
 The data is added to the html page.